 Canadian woman struck by truck, receives $1.3 million

 When their flight out of Bellingham Airport was delayed, a Canadian couple took a taxi to the Bellis Fair Mall to go shopping.
 After the cab driver dropped them off in a loading area at the mall, the woman was struck by an armored vehicle owned by Kenneth L. Kellar Truck Lines.
 With the assistance of Mark Wilner and Jeff Thomas, the woman and her husband successfully sued Kellar Truck Lines.
 The case resulted in a $1.3 million jury verdict for the plaintiffs.

 In multi-state class action, health self-insurer required to change practices

 In 2008 David Benson was severely injured in a motorcycle accident.
 He received $25,000 from the driver’s insurance, but this was well below the amount of his medical expenses.
 To pay the remainder, he submitted a claim to his own insurer, Providence Health & Services.
 Providence refused to pay the claim unless he first tendered over the money he had received from the driver’s insurance.
 He refused and Providence denied his claim.
 With the assistance of Jeff Thomas and Mark Wilner, Benson filed a class action lawsuit alleging that Providence was liable for damages under the “made whole” doctrine – a state common law rule that precludes such demands.
 Benson prevailed, and he and other members of the class were fairly compensated.

-Successful litigation requires good judgment—and there’s no substitute for hard, ‘roll up your sleeves’ work.
-You also have to be ‘biggest person’ in the courtroom, meaning that honesty and fairness—at all times—is crucial.
-If your opponent, judge, or jury don't trust you, you’ve lost.
+Successful litigation requires good judgment—and there’s no substitute for hard, roll-up-your-sleeves work.
+You also have to be "biggest person" in the courtroom, meaning that honesty and fairness—at all times—is crucial.
+If your opponent, judge, or jury doesn't trust you, you’ve lost.